Do you know the science-power behind simple exercise?

 Scientists are always trying new things.

-Their experiments often fail, but they should become happy in the newness and shouldn’t mind the failures.
+Their experiments often fail, but they become happy in the newness and don’t mind the failures.
 They never think of overinvesting in their experiments and don’t take it personally if a new experiment fails.

-My designer scientist friend told me, “science is not only an academic concept and doesn’t come only from literature.
+My designer friend told, “science is not only an academic concept and doesn’t come only from literature.

 My mother’s telephone call is one example of how our mind changes subconsciously.

-Experience teaches us that as a scientist we shouldn’t fall in the trap of confirmation bias and desirability bias.
+Experience teaches us that as a practitioner we shouldn’t fall in the trap of confirmation bias and desirability bias.
 This is the problem of academic people.”

-In his words, the former bias is to see what we expect to see and the latter bias is to see what we want to see.
+In his words, confirmation bias is to see what we expect to see and desirability bias is to see what we want to see.

-They make us good at thinking but worse at rethinking.
+They might make us good at thinking but worse at rethinking.

 We become lazy on rethinking because we just accept linear thinking.